 We consider that the PDP needs clear criteria for assessing discretionary activities.3 To reduce the ambiguities in policies, the word 'avoid' should be applied more often, and other phrasing should be clarified and strengthened substantially to meet today's expectations and standards.
-Undesirable activities that should be avoided should be classed as non-complying or prohibited, instead of discretionary.
 Additional rules are needed to protect the environment and amenity values, and to address climate change issues relevant to the types of activities covered by district plans (please refer to our submission on climate issues).